VissaMoutafis/Syspro-Assignments-2021/VissarionMoutafisProject3/README.txt

 //////////////////////

 We used threads to distributed the workload of passing mutliple directories' record  into the monitor servers database structs.
-To do something like that we established the following monitor side algorithm, that resembles the producer consumer algorithm for multiple consumers.
+To do something like that we established the following monitor side algorithm, that resembles the producer-consumer algorithm for multiple consumers.

 >>>>>>>>>>>>>>> GLOBALS